-The Financial Sector Deepening Kenya (FSD Kenya) is an independent Trust dedicated to the achievement of an inclusive financial system that supports Kenya’s long-term development goals.
-We work closely with Government, the financial services industry and other partners to develop financial solutions that better address the real world challenges faced by low-income households, enterprises and underserved groups such as women and youth.
+We work closely with the public sector, the financial services industry, and other partners to develop financial solutions that better address the real-world challenges that low-income households, micro and small enterprises, and underserved groups such as women and youth face.

-FSD Kenya was established in 2001 to support the development of inclusive finance as a means to stimulate wealth creation and reduce poverty.
-In 2005, FSD Kenya was constituted as an independent Trust.
-We operate under the supervision of professional trustees, KPMG Kenya, with policy guidance from a programme investment committee (PIC).
-Our core development partners are the UK’s Foreign, Commonwealth & Development Office (FCDO), the Swedish International Development Agency (Sida), and the Bill & Melinda Gates Foundation.
+FSD Kenya was established in 2001 to support the development of inclusive finance as a means to stimulate wealth creation and to reduce poverty.
+In 2005, FSD Kenya was constituted as an independent trust.
+We operate under the supervision of professional trustees with policy guidance from a programme investment committee (PIC).

 Our current funders are UK aid, the Swedish International Development Cooperation Agency (SIDA), and the Bill & Melinda Gates Foundation